The Best Beauty and Fashion Deals This Week

 Kim Kardashian West's brand that carries shapewear, underwear and loungewear has restocked its cotton collection and 20% of the net profits will be donated to Baby2Baby's COVID-19 emergency response program.
 Free shipping on orders over $75.

-Take 40% off your purchase with the code FRESH40 through April 13.
+Take 40% off your purchase with the code SPRING40.
 Free shipping on orders over $50.

+Up to 50% off on phone cases.
+Free shipping on orders of $40 or more.

+Up to 60% off select styles through April 17.
+Free shipping.
+Splendid is sending care packages to frontline workers fighting COVID-19.
+Nominate a friend or family member.

-Enjoy new markdowns and free shipping.
+Enjoy new markdowns, weekly flash deals and free shipping.
 No code needed.
 Spanx founder Sara Blakely is donating $5 million to female entrepreneurs as part of the Red Backpack Fund to help their businesses, families and employees.
 Applications to receive donations are open and will be available for the next five months.
 Check out ET Style's favorite picks.

-Enjoy 30% off on new arrivals with code SWBRANDNEW30.
+Enjoy 40% off sitewide with the code SPRING40.
+Free shipping on orders of $50 or more.

+Shop new markdowns.
 Free shipping and returns.
 Check out ET Style's favorite picks.

 Up to 60% off select makeup.
 Free shipping on orders of $25 or more.
 Shop ET Style's favorite picks.